-Herbs can also be very useful as edging plants especially if mass planted as borders and regularly pruned to keep them manageable and to encourage an attractive growth habit.
+Herbs are also very useful as edging plants especially if mass planted as borders and regularly pruned to keep them manageable and to encourage an attractive growth habit.
 Consider herbs like rosemary, oregano or thyme.
-The benefits of using herbs as borders are they can be kept quite compact and you can use the prunings in your cooking as well.
+The benefits of using herbs as borders are that you can keep them quite compact.
+Plus, you can use the prunings in your cooking as well.

 If you have a rose garden why not consider edging it with mass plantings of chives.
 Not only can they look quite attractive when they are in flower but they have the added benefit of keeping the aphids away from your precious roses as well.

-If you don’t mind having a changeable border you could even try using loose leaf lettuce.
-You can get a variety of colors so you can either use the same variety to create a more formal look or mix them up for a bit of added interest.
-Just pick the outer leaves for your salads or sandwiches as this will also encourage more growth and keep your border looking good for longer.
+If you don’t mind having a changeable border you could even try using loose-leaf lettuce.
+You can get a variety of colors.
+Therefore, you can either use the same variety to create a more formal look or mix them up for a bit of added interest.
+Just pick the outer leaves for your salads or sandwiches continuously.
+This will encourage more growth and keep your border looking good for longer.

 Perennial vegetables could also be used as edible borders.
-This would work very well if you live in a frost free area.
+This would work very well if you live in a frost-free area.
 You could try capsicum (sweet pepper), chillies, artichokes or even asparagus.
-Radichio is another very attractive perennial vegetable and would make a wonderful, colorful border.
+Radicchio is another very attractive perennial vegetable and would make a wonderful, colourful border.